Traceylin023/SHA-256-visualization/WORKLOG.md

  - Added hash constants to the repository.

 ### 2024-05-24

  - Continued research
  - Changed padding function to use an array of 32-bit integers
  - Finished appending plaintext into 32-bit ints

 ### 2024-05-25

  - Fixed pointers and appended plaintext into 32-bit ints for n chunks instead of just one
  - Padding function appends the bit of 1

 ### 2024-05-28

  - Fixed padding for appending the plaintext
  - Added 0 padding for 448mod512 bits
  - Added plaintext length at the end of message as a 64-bit integer

 ### 2024-05-29

  - Began rotation encryption
  - Put constant arrays in sha.h rather than sha.c, turned hashes into binary and left the rest as hexes

+ ### 2024-05-30

+ - Implemented padding into the main encryption function
+ - Finished the second step of encryption (funct0 & funct1)

+ ### 2024-05-31

+ - Fixed funct1
+ - Implemented padding chunks into separate 512 bit sections

+ ### 2024-06-03

+ - Created a new sha_256 function that returns the encrypted output as an array of 4 64-bit integers